LexouDuck/MayaUtilities/README.md

 ---

-- **FaceCameraAlways**: Makes it so the selected polygon faces are always facing the camera, with an aim constraint to 'persp'
+- **FaceCameraAlways**: Makes it so the selected polygon faces are always facing the camera, with an aim constraint set to the default maya 'persp' camera.

 ---